The Wiltshire Council Allocations Policy can also be downloaded in PDF format here.

 Connection criteria exclusion group

-4.13.3 If an applicant meets any of the definitions below, a connection to Wiltshire Council’s area will not be required to qualify for the register and they will be considered as households in the ‘connection criteria exclusion group'.
+4.13.3 If an applicant meets any of the definitions below, a connection to Wiltshire Council’s area will not be required to qualify for the housing register and the applicant will be considered for an allocation in the ‘connection criteria exclusion group

 4c Financial resource limit